aalsafi/ATC-Bearded_Dragon/README.md

 Total Cost - 20$ (parts are avaliable in aliexpress)

 Before physical integration, the system is designed and simulated in Proteus.
-Below is a simplified version of the compononet sketch.
 The detailed .pdsprj file is also available on request if you're really into petting reptiles.